TaufeeqR/Create-a-quiz/README.md

 ```
 In this repository, I have created a general knowledge quiz
 using HTML for my content, CSS for styling and PHP for my logic.
+It is a basic general knowledge quiz consisting of 20 questions
+with 4 possible answers each where only one is correct...
 ```

 ## Software and Scripts used: